ravikumarsinha234/Spring_2023_flight_exp_mgmt_sys/README.md

 # Flight Experience and Management System
 ✈️ 💻 This repository is about flight experience management system.
-It contains 10 related tables and has been built after combining 3 different datasets.
+It contains 10 related tables and has been built after combining 3 different datasets.We created this project from spring 2023 database systems course.

 ## Dataset used :